When: Saturday, April 21, 7:45 am – noon

 Difficulty: Moderate two-mile loop trail

-Join Bear Yuba Land Trust and celebrated Ornithologist Ted Beedy as we explore the birds of Black Swan Preserve on March 17.
+Join Bear Yuba Land Trust and celebrated Ornithologist Ted Beedy as we explore the birds of Black Swan Preserve.
 A landscape once shaped by mining’s legacy is now home to a rich variety of wildlife and birds.
 Ted will give us an introduction into field identification as we walk the two-mile loop trail.
 We’ll keep our eyes open for early spring migrants, resident pond birds like Kingfishers and Egrets, and raptors soaring overhead.

 “It’s a large area of open space with a wide range of habitat,” said Ted.